philipturner/molecular-renderer/README.md

 # Molecular Renderer

-> The current code base is limited to handling a few hundred atoms.
-This is an interim commit until _CAD at the million atom scale_ is implemented by mid October 2025.

 Molecular Renderer employs a GUI-free, IDE-like workflow.
 You download the Swift package, open the source code in an IDE, and edit Swift files in the `Workspace` directory.
 These files compile on every program startup.

 You open a renderer window through an API.
 You can also perform other operations, like running simulations, accessing files on disk, and saving rendered frames into a video file.
 You incorporate external Swift modules through `Package.swift`. `run.sh` can be edited to link external C libraries and set environment variables.